-The pedestrian bridge was inspected by Atkins North America, Inc. in November 2014 with no major deterioration noted.
+The pedestrian bridge was inspected by Atkins North America, Inc. in December 2015 with no significant deterioration noted.

-Based on a review of the most recent inspection reports and visual observations, Manor Expressway bridges are in very good condition.
-A list of deficiencies is being provided to the
+Based on a review of the most recent inspection reports and visual observations, Manor Expressway bridges are in adequate or better condition.